jsx-eslint/eslint-plugin-jsx-a11y/docs/rules/no-autofocus.md

 <!-- end auto-generated rule header -->

-Enforce that autoFocus prop is not used on elements.
-Autofocusing elements can cause usability issues for sighted and non-sighted users, alike.
+Enforce that `autoFocus` prop is either not set at all on elements or is only set to `false`.
+Auto-focusing elements can cause usability issues for sighted and non-sighted users, alike.

 ## Rule options